Chitra23Ahuja/2023-amse-template/project/project-plan.md

 6. Number of charging stations per operator

 ## Rationale
-The analysis provides output that includes comprehensive database of electric vehicle charging stations in Germany, reports on descriptive and usage patterns, and a predictive model of charging station demand in different regions.
+The analysis provides output that includes comprehensive database of electric vehicle charging stations in Germany, reports on descriptive and usage patterns, trends of charging station demand in different regions.

 ## Datasources